author press kit blunders

 5. There are no images.

-Not that you need a lot of them, but you do need your book cover and an author head shot.
+Not that you need a lot of them, but you do need your book cover and a high-quality author photo.
+(You want your imagery to be as good as your book’s content.)

 Make them available in both high-resolution (“high res” is 300 dpi or greater) and low-resolution (“low res” is less than 300 dpi) versions.
 Publications need high-res images; bloggers and websites like low-res.